+End Horizontal Retrace.

-End Horizontal Retrace Pulse Width "W".
-Start retrace register value is added to the character count for width "W".
-The least significant five bits are programmed in this register.
-When the Start Horizontal Retrace Register value matches these five bits, the horizontal retrace signal is turned off.
+To determine the value to be programmed into this register, first add the value in the register Start Horizontal Retrace and the desired width of the horizontal retrace in character clocks.
+The least significant five bits are programmed into this register.
+When the least significant five bits of the horizontal character counter match these five bits, the horizontal retrace signal is turned off.